fmaguire/fmaguire.github.io/learning_bioinformatics.md

 I came to bioinformatics from a mostly non-computer science background.
-Due to this, I occasionally, get asked by colleagues and students for advice on how and what to learn to get started in bioinformatics-based research areas.
+Due to this, I occasionally, get asked by colleagues and students for advice on how and what to learn to get started in bioinformatics research.

 Exactly what a researcher will need to know to be effective in a bioinformatics research project will be very topic dependent.
 For example, researchers working on